amirfarahmand0/Robust-DCA/code/README.md

 # Code Directory

 This directory contains the modular R scripts implementing the Robust Decision Curve Analysis (RDCA) algorithm for survival models with informative censoring.
-The main implementation is in `abstract_simulation.Rmd`, which is reproducible see the knitted HTML version in `abstract_simulation.html`.
+The main implementation is in `abstract_simulation.Rmd`, which is reproducible, see the knitted HTML version in `abstract_simulation.html`.

 Brief descriptions of the .R files:
 - `setup.R`: Loads libraries and configures parallel processing.